-A step toward prevention: Offer to provide additional prevention training throughout the year to new recruits, at roll call, or through designated training events about their role in prevention and changing social norms in the community.
+Prevention focus: Offer to provide additional prevention training throughout the year to new recruits, at roll call, or through designated training events about their role in prevention and changing social norms in the community.
 Consider offering similar training to district attorneys and local judges.